 EXPAREL is not recommended to be used in the following patient population: patients <18 years old and/or pregnant patients.

 Because amide-type local anesthetics, such as bupivacaine, are metabolized by the liver, EXPAREL should be used cautiously in patients with hepatic disease.
-Patients with severe hepatic disease, because of their inability to metabolize local anesthetics normally, are at a greater risk of developing toxic plasma concentrations.

 Warnings and Precautions Specific to EXPAREL